John Adams (miniseries)

 John Adams is a 2008 American television miniseries chronicling the political and family life of U.S. Founding Father and president John Adams, detailing his many roles in the founding of the United States.
 The miniseries is directed by Tom Hooper and stars Paul Giamatti in the title role.
 Kirk Ellis wrote the screenplay based on the 2001 biography John Adams by David McCullough.

 The biopic of Adams and the story of the first 50 years of the United States was broadcast in seven parts by HBO between March 16 and April 27, 2008.
-John Adams received generally positive reviews and many prestigious awards.
+John Adams received generally positive reviews and many awards.
 The show won four Golden Globe awards and thirteen Emmy awards, more than any other miniseries in history.

-Plot summary
+Summary

 Part I: Join or Die (1770–1774)

 In 1770 John Adams is a respected lawyer in his mid-30s known for his dedication to the law and justice.
 Adams is sought as a defense counsel for the soldiers involved in the Boston Massacre by their commander, Captain Thomas Preston.
 Reluctant at first, he agrees despite knowing this will antagonize his neighbors and friends.

 Adams clashes with his cousin Samuel Adams over his decision to take the case.
 Samuel is one of the executive members of the Sons of Liberty, an organization dedicated to getting the colonies proper representation in the Parliament of Great Britain.
 After many sessions in court, the jury returns a verdict of not guilty of murder for each defendant, thanks to Adams' arguments.

 Adams' friend Jonathon Sewall reveals that Massachusetts governor Francis Bernard and King George III have approved Adams' appointment to the Court of Admiralty.
 Adams wrestles with the decision, seeing fault both with the Sons of Liberty and with the British Crown, and ultimately refuses.
 He admits to his wife Abigail that he thinks the colony is in need of "strong governance" but that the Sons of Liberty are not up to the task.

 After the Boston Tea Party, the Parliament of Great Britain passes the Intolerable Acts to the fury of the Sons of Liberty and many Bostonians.
 Samuel nominates Adams to represent Massachusetts in the First Continental Congress.
 Adams expresses doubt about its legality, but accepts.
 He reluctantly leaves a pregnant Abigail in Boston and departs for the Congress.